mercurywang/reference/docs/interview/pr-en.md

 From October 2022 to March 2023, I participated in an order system for fire and earthquake insurance.
 For this project, I was responsible for developing the form pages of the insurance order system.
 Fire and earthquake insurance are types of home insurance, which are common in non-life insurance.

-## Languages Skills

-I don't have much problems with reading and writing documents, while I'm still working hard on my conversational skills.

-## Other Positions

-I have also looked into other engineering positions, and I've found that the Guidewire Engineer role suits me the best because of my experience in the insurance industry.

-## Questions

-1. I noticed that the position you recommended for me is Guidewire Engineer.
-Where is the work location?
-2. Is English the primary language used in the workplace?
-3. Is English the primary communicating language during Interview?
-4. Could you please provide a brief overview of your company's interview process?
-Like how many rounds and whether is it a face to face interview or online interview?

-## One more thing

-There is one thing that is complicated, please be patient with me: I started to look for new jobs since February and received an offer last week and subsequently handed in my resignation to my current company.
-This means I will be serving my current company until the end of this month and joining a new company in April, or say have to join a new company in April.
-So, my concern is, how long will the entire interview process take?

-## Insurance Experiences

-Before transitioning into the IT industry, I had about one year of work experience primarily focused on international health insurance services and insurance claims from 2011 to 2012.

-Foreigners working in China are typically provided with commercial medical insurance.
-The benefit of this is that insured can receive insurance reimbursement when seeking medical treatment at international medical centers and hospitals where English services are provided.

-The company I worked for was responsible for assisting foreign clients with medical services, providing direct billing, and handling insurance claims and reimbursements thereafter.
-Direct billing refers to real-time reimbursement for outpatient services.
-The core techniques involve the real-time billing network system, membership cards(Anti-counterfeiting technology), and terminal machines.
-During that time, I was the one who was using the system.
-Now, I hope to have the opportunity to develop a system in that capacity.

-- Recommend hospitals as per symptoms.
-- After seeing a doctor, make claim and reimbursement according to the diagnosis and insurance policy.
-- What percentage is covered by insurance?
-- What is the maximum amount of insurance coverage?
-- What is the minimum amount of insurance coverage?

 ## Previous working experiences

 TODO: